8.6 — Switch fallthrough and scoping

 Although variable y was defined in case 1, it was used in case 2 as well.
 All statements inside the switch are considered to be part of the same scope.
 Thus, a variable declared or defined in one case can be used in a later case, even if the case in which the variable is defined is never executed (because the switch jumped over it)!

-However, initialization of variables does require the definition to execute at runtime (since the value of the initializer must be determined at that point).
-Initialization of variables is disallowed in any case that is not the last case (because the initializer could be jumped over, which would leave the variable uninitialized).
+However, initialization of variables does require the definition to execute.
+Initialization of variables is disallowed in any case that is not the last case (because the switch could jump over the initializer if there is a subsequent case defined, in which case the variable would be undefined, and accessing it would result in undefined behavior).
 Initialization is also disallowed before the first case, as those statements will never be executed, as there is no way for the switch to reach them.

 If a case needs to define and/or initialize a new variable, the best practice is to do so inside an explicit block underneath the case statement: